b-cooney/Personal-README/README.md

 # Personal README

 > *In Progress!* </p>
-> *This document is still b eing actively worked on and may not be complete at the time you are viewing it.*
+> *This document is still being actively worked on and may not be complete at the time you are viewing it!*

 ### What is this all about?